opencodeiiita/interactive-map/README.md

 ## interactive-map
-An app made from html , css and javascript
+An app made from html , css and   javascript.
 ## Communicate
 Chat with us on [Slack](https://opencodeiiita.slack.com/) and Like us on [Facebook](https://www.facebook.com/opencodeiiita/)